OpenLiberty/docs-playbook/README.md

 7. Repeat steps 5 and 6 for the [docs-generated repo](https://github.com/OpenLiberty/docs-generated/blob/vNext/antora.yml)

-8. Now Antora natively supports 'latest' redirecting to the latest version, but on reverse when user manually types the actual latest numerical version eg: 22.0.0.5 for redirecting to symbolic version need to update in doc-redirects properties file as /docs/22.0.0.5/* (Why because Antora builds the latest version as latest ie with url /latest, so /22.0.0.5 doesn’t exists)
+8. Now Antora natively supports 'latest' redirecting to the latest version, but on reverse when user manually types the actual latest numerical version eg: 22.0.0.5 for redirecting to symbolic version need to update in doc-redirects properties file as /docs/22.0.0.5/* (Why because Antora builds the latest version as latest ie with url /latest, so /22.0.0.5 doesn’t exists).

+9. Finally make a request to rebuild the openliberty.io site until the automation of prod site rebuild gets worked out.